Contraceptive hormones can be

 Also, taking oral contraceptives reduces the occurrence of the following:

-Premenstrual dysphoric disorder Premenstrual dysphoric disorder A short discussion of prolonged grief disorder.
-Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to... read more (the severe form of premenstrual syndrome)
+Premenstrual dysphoric disorder Premenstrual dysphoric disorder Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to interfere with functioning.
+It may follow a recent... read more (the severe form of premenstrual syndrome)

-Abnormal uterine bleeding Abnormal Uterine Bleeding (AUB) Abnormal uterine bleeding is bleeding from the vagina that occurs frequently or irregularly or lasts longer or is heavier than normal menstrual periods.
-The most common type of abnormal bleeding... read more due to ovulatory dysfunction (abnormal bleeding that results from changes in the hormonal control of menstruation)
+Abnormal uterine bleeding Abnormal Uterine Bleeding (AUB) Abnormal uterine bleeding in women of childbearing age is bleeding from the uterus that does not follow the normal pattern for menstrual cycles.
+That is, it occurs too frequently or irregularly... read more due to ovulatory dysfunction (abnormal bleeding that results from changes in the hormonal control of menstruation)

 Infections of the fallopian tubes

 The risk of developing cancer of the uterus and cancer of the ovaries is reduced for at least 20 years after the contraceptives are stopped.
 Oral contraceptives reduce the risk of cancer of the uterus Cancer of the Uterus The most common type of cancer of the uterus develops in the lining of the uterus (endometrium) and is called endometrial cancer.
 Endometrial cancer usually affects women after menopause.
 It... read more by 60% after at least 10 years of use and cancer of the ovaries Ovarian Cancer, Fallopian Tube Cancer, and Peritoneal Cancer Ovarian cancer is cancer of the ovaries.
 It is related to fallopian tube cancer, which develops in the tubes that lead from the ovaries to the uterus, and peritoneal cancer, which is cancer... read more by about 50% after taking them for 5 years and by 80% after taking them for 10 years or more.